Introducing team 2 of the Green Surgery Challenge

 Patients are now also routinely being asked to pass urine before entering the anesthetic room to eliminate the need for urinary catheterization, reducing the use of consumables and potentially improving the patient experience.

 The team also modelled the change in resource use by using a gasless procedure for laparoscopic appendicectomy by carrying out a real-time cadaveric study, simulating the innovative surgical procedure.
-The Leeds Global Health Research Group have developed a new device, RAIS (Retractor for Abdominal Insufflation-less Surgery) that mechanically creates a space within the abdomen to allow surgery to be carried out, rather than using insufflated gas.
+The Leeds Global Health Research Group has developed a new device, RAIS (Retractor for Abdominal Insufflation-less Surgery) that mechanically creates a space within the abdomen to allow surgery to be carried out, rather than using insufflated gas.
 The procedure was modelled using the standard procedure packs and the green tray, as well as further changes such as re-usable drapes and gowns.

 All these interventions were shown to both reduce the environmental impact of the procedure and reduce cost.
 Medical gas use was a surprisingly large contributor to the overall carbon footprint of the procedure.
 From a global perspective the team think that the RAIS device would expand global surgical access (where access to medical gases is scarce and funds for consumables severely constrained) and contribute significantly towards the UN Sustainable Development Goals (25).
 Working with surgeons in low- and middle-income countries also provides an opportunity for reverse innovation, improving sustainable surgical practice in the UK.